Koenkk/zigbee-herdsman-converters/README.md

 Collection of device converters to be used with zigbee-herdsman.

 # Contributing
-To get started clone this repo and install the requirements with `npm install`.
+To get started clone this repo and install the requirements with `npm ci`.
 To add a new device, you'll need to add it's configuration to devices.js and potentially create a new converter for it.
 For more information see [this](http://www.zigbee2mqtt.io/how_tos/how_to_support_new_devices.html) page.

 If you'd like to submit a pull request, you should run the following commands to ensure your changes will pass the tests:
 ```